List of motorways in Sweden: Motorways without numbers

 Note that there are more semi-motorways in Sweden, but they have not been considered interesting, since those do not connect to motorways.

 Long-term goals

 There are long-term goals in the standard of the major roads, and all new constructed roads should follow this target standard.
-This target has varied over the years, therefore roads varies somewhat randomly in standard.
-A bad road has been rebuilt to the target standard of the time, while better roads have been kept as is, even though they didn't fulfill the target standard.
+This target has varied over the years, therefore roads vary somewhat randomly in standard.
+A bad road has been rebuilt to the target standard of the time, while better roads have been kept as is, even though they did not fulfill the target standard.
 This is especially noticeable on the E18.